 Mini lemon cheesecakes are the perfect treat paired with whipped cream, berries and homemade blueberry sauce!

-These mini lemon baked cheesecakes a deliciously indulgent without being overly sweet.
+These mini lemon baked cheesecakes are deliciously indulgent without being overly sweet.
 They’re a few bites of pure cheesecake heaven.

 It’s safe to say that I love cheesecake.
 I think that is pretty evident with the amount of cheesecake recipes I share.
 But as much as I love those cheesecake recipes they often make really big cheesecakes, which is way too much for us to eat so I often end up slicing up pieces to a give to my family to help out!